cakephp/docs/en/appendices/orm-migration.rst

 you to manipulate the data they contain and persist their data by collaborating with table objects.

-Key differences
+Key Differences
 ===============

 The new ORM is a large departure from the existing ``Model`` layer, there are many important differences that are important in understanding how the new ORM operates and how to update your code.

-Inflection rules updated
+Inflection Rules Updated
 ------------------------

 You may have noticed that table classes have a pluralized name.
 In addition to